pgmmpk/bbb_pru_adc/README.md

 python3 -m bbb_pru_adc.main
 ```

-Here is the the code of the `main.c`:
+Here is the the code of the `main.c` - an example how to use this driver in Python:
 ```python
 import time
 import itertools